 Boston’s past research has explored the social, cultural, and ideological construction of race, the politics of African American popular culture, and the ways racial identity and group consciousness influence racial and ethnic minorities’ political behaviors and identities.
 Her previous affiliations include New York University’s Marron Institute of Urban Management and Institute of African American Affairs & Center for Black Visual Culture, Brown University’s Center for the Study of Race and Ethnicity in America and Spatial Structures in the Social Sciences initiative, as well as Duke University’s Center for the Study of Race, Ethnicity, and Gender in the Social Sciences.

 The “New” New York: Race, Space, and Power in Gentrifying Brooklyn

-Located at the nexus of African American history, critical geography, urban history, and cultural studies, Amanda’s dissertation explores the racial operations of post-1970 gentrification in Brooklyn, New York.
-Using historical, sociological and ethnographic approaches, she links the history of race and structural racism in Brooklyn and the rise of neoliberalism and colorblind racial ideology to the cumulative vulnerabilities of black residents of gentrifying neighborhoods.
-Whereas the older model of gentrification traditionally presented itself as a restoration of old glamor, Amanda argues that current modes are signifiers of the triumph of global capital, which erases rather than restores old histories, and compels longstanding residents to flee and make room for the new rich.
-Through a close analysis of gentrification’s psychic, social, and material consequences for black communities, she also argues that it relies on a false sense of inclusion in order to further obscure the people, places, and cultural memories it erases.
-Amanda’s project links struggles for spatial control to struggles over racial control and self-determination.
-The exclusionary restructuring of urban space sheds light on the nature of the contemporary fragility of black communities, and has implications that extend far beyond the confines of a single borough.
+Located at the nexus of African American history, critical geography, urban history, and cultural studies, The “New” New York explores the racial operations of post-1970 gentrification in Brooklyn, New York.
+Using historical, sociological and ethnographic approaches, it links the history of race and structural racism in Brooklyn and the rise of neoliberalism and colorblind racial ideology to the cumulative vulnerabilities of Black residents of gentrifying neighborhoods.
+Whereas the older model of gentrification traditionally presented itself as a restoration of old glamor, the book argues that current modes are signifiers of the triumph of global capital, which erases rather than restores old histories, and compels longstanding residents to flee and make room for the new rich.
+Through a close analysis of gentrification’s psychic, social, and material consequences for Black communities, it also argues that it relies on a false sense of inclusion in order to further obscure the people, places, and cultural memories it erases.
+The “New” New York links struggles for spatial control to struggles over racial control and self-determination.
+The exclusionary restructuring of urban space sheds light on the nature of the contemporary fragility of Black communities, and has implications that extend far beyond the confines of a single borough.

 Selected Research Awards & Honors